 Openly licensed educational resources are teaching, learning, and research resources that reside in the public domain or have been released under a license that permits their use, modification, and sharing with others.
 Open resources may be full online courses or digital textbooks or more granular resources such as images, videos, and assessment items.

 Turning Toward Open: Illinois School District Embraces Openly Licensed Digital Resources

 Many schools are freeing up funds for digital resources by transitioning away from textbooks.
 The state of Illinois offered Williamsfield Community Unit School District 210 three options when tasked with selecting instructional materials aligned with new mathematics standards: valid and reliable outside sources of material that aligned with standards, a mathematics model scope and sequence developed by the Illinois State Board of Education, or a textbook series.

 With a limited budget of $10,000, the district decided to forgo traditional textbook adoption and instead began the process of creating and using openly licensed content.
-The district relied on a mathematics scope and sequence framework openly provided by the Dana Center and used a variety of open source content through OER Commons and Learning Registry.
+The district relied on a mathematics scope and sequence framework openly provided by the Dana Center and used a variety of open source content through OER Commons.
 With the money previously allotted for textbooks, the district purchased low-cost, cloud-based laptop computers.
 In addition, leadership allocated federal Rural Education Achievement Program and Title II funding to procure devices and upgrade connectivity infrastructure.